10 Maui Restaurants You Need to Try!

 We loved Maui Brewing Company so much, we ended up going twice and bought a few hats and teeshirts for ourselves.
 Oh, and some dogs collars for our pups that have beer bottle openers on them… genius!

 The original Paia Fish Market is in… you guessed it… Paia.
 They have so many seafood options on their menus you won’t know what to order.

 You get to pick what kind of fish you want and how you want it cooked.
 You can choose either grilled, saute

 We tried the fish and chips which were beer battered and SO GOOD.
-And also the mahi fish tacos.
-If we had had more time on the island, I definielty would have come back and tried some other varities.
+And also the Mahi fish tacos.
+If we had had more time on the island, I definitely would have come back and tried some other varieties.

 Leilani’s on the Beach

 Located at the famous Ka’anapali Beach, which is one of the prettiest beaches in Maui, Leilani’s is a great place to eat some really great food right on the beach.
 It even comes with the perfect sunset view.

 Most of the cuisine is fresh fish and seafood, served with a Hawaiian flair.
 So you’ll find some unique and creative dishes at this restaurant.
 Perfect if you are looking for authentic Maui food.